-Finding the best hybrid cloud and multi cloud management software platform for your workloads can be hard.
+Hybrid cloud management combines perversions multiple public and private clouds in an on-premise data center.
+Finding the best multi-cloud and hybrid cloud software platform for your workloads can be hard.
 Legacy cloud management software was trying to solve a governance problem for IT Ops while others were focused on optimizing public cloud spend.
 The world has moved on but many CMPs are still out there trying to solve yesterday’s problems.

 Morpheus is different; we were designed by DevOps pros as part of application factory that needed agility, flexibility, and control.
 They couldn’t find the perfect tool so they built one.
 It’s why we combine the industry’s best cloud management with open container orchestration and powerful infrastructure automation.

 Experts like Gartner and Forrester look at how well hybrid cloud management solutions can eliminate tool sprawl and cover use cases across many functional areas.

 Below are 5 areas to look at when picking the best platform for your needs.
 It’s key to grade vendors on how well they provide a unified approach versus forcing you to cobble together disconnected products.

 CloudOps and platform engineering teams must quickly connect hypervisors, networks, storage, and other technologies to create private cloud.
 At the same time they need to manage public cloud accounts.
 Look for hybrid cloud management solutions that integrate with your existing technologies without needing a ton of scripting or extra costs for plug-ins.